spatie/laravel-permission/README.md

 @endhasanyrole
 // or
 @hasanyrole('writer|admin')
-    I have one or more of these roles!
+    I am either a writer or an admin or both!
 @else
     I have none of these roles...
 @endhasanyrole